-6.25 Where it is not clear which party or parties will form the next government following a general election or mid-term loss of confidence in the government, the following principles apply to government business (at every level).
+6.25 Where it is not clear which party or parties will form the next government after a general election or mid-term loss of confidence in the government, the following principles apply to government business (at every level).

 - Decisions taken and specific policy determined before the start of the caretaker period may be implemented by a caretaker government (subject to paragraph 6.26).

 - Matters may arise, however, that would usually require decisions, such as those concerning:

 - significant or potentially controversial issues;